 Discover which challenges are part of the job and how you can ace them without losing your cool.

 The guide is concise yet bursting with insight that would otherwise take 3-4 months to learn.

 With editable frameworks and processes you can swipe right into your workflows to wow your team.

-The UX Writer’s Guide shaves weeks off your initiation by getting the lay of the land from someone who’s been exactly where you are right now
+The UX Writer’s Guide gives you the insider scoop from someone who’s been exactly where you are right now